hexadeci-male/pytris/README.md

 # NONSENSE:

 This was more a coding exercise rather than a full-fledged game dev project.
 No copyright infringement intended - just needed some assets from the interwebz.
-I have no idea who made what, except for my code.
+Apart from my code, I have no real idea who made what.